candicexxx-droid/PIC16B---GAN-Project-/README.md

 that of real world images.

 ### Exploring FID score on Training Data with Noise
 Before we dive into the FID score for generated images, following the appendix section on FID score of the paper mentioned above, we studied how FID score changes if we add different types of random noise to our own training data.
 We applied four types of random noise, Gaussian noise, Gaussian blur, Swirl, and random rectangles.
-All types of random noise are applied with different noise level, indicated by alpha.
+All types of random noise are applied with different noise levels, indicated by alpha.
 Higher alpha values indicate higher noise level.
 We applied 4 types of noise with different alpha values to all of our training data, and calculate the FID score for each alpha value.
 We plot the change of FID score versus alpha value for each noise type below.
 We can observe that in general, FID score increases as we increase alpha, which indicates that the distribution of data with higher noise level has a much higher difference from the original data.
 Python code for noise functions can be found in noise_function.py, and test.py implements noise_function.py on our training data.
 ![GaussianBlur_Noise](images/Gaussian.png)
 ![Rect_Swirl](images/Swirl_Rect.png)